-- (a) When billing for telemedicine services, the distant site provider must: - (A) Use the place of service (POS) code "02"; and - (B) Use modifier 95 to identify the service as a synchronous medical service rendered via a real-time interactive audio and video telecommunications system. - (b) When billing for telehealth services other than telemedicine services, the distant site provider: - (A) Must use the POS code "02"; and - (B) May not use modifier 95.
+- (a) When billing for telemedicine services, the distant site provider must: - (A) Use the place of service (POS) code "02" (Telehealth Provided Other than in Patient's Home) or "10" (Telehealth Provided in Patient's Home); and - (B) Use modifier 95 to identify the service as a synchronous medical service rendered via a real-time interactive audio and video telecommunications system. - (b) When billing for telehealth services other than telemedicine services, the distant site provider: - (A) Must use the POS code "02" (Telehealth Provided Other than in Patient's Home) or "10" (Telehealth Provided in Patient's Home); and - (B) May not use modifier 95.